 Everything You Need To Know About Ramen Bowls

-Or if you want to discover Japanese food & ingredients, check out our Japanese Supermarket, or learn more about Japanese recipes!
+Or if you want to discover Japanese food & ingredients, check out our Japanese food, cookware & ingredients, or learn more about Japanese recipes!

 Anatomy Of Ramen - And Why It Matters!

-There are 5 essential components to a classic ramen.
-And these have shaped the bowls that this classic Japanese recipe is served in.
+There are 5 essential components to a classic ramen:

-• Broth: The heart and soul of any ramen, bringing rich flavour to the bowl.
+- Broth: The heart and soul of any ramen, bringing rich flavour to the bowl.
+It must be served piping hot!
+So any bowl needs to be deep so the broth doesn't cool.

-• Toppings: A play of textures and flavours, from veggies to ramen eggs, adding depth to each slurp.
+- Toppings: A play of textures and flavours, from pork chashu to vegetables to ramen eggs, adding depth and texture to each mouthful.

-• Garnish: A finishing touch for visual appeal, turning your bowl into a work of art.
-You can try adding spring onions!
+- Garnish: A finishing touch!
+That can turning your bowl into a work of art...
+You can try adding spring onions, or shichimi togarishi spice.

-It’s the combination of these elements that really matters.
-Your ramen bowl must be deep enough to hold enough broth to keep your noodles soft and coated.
+- Depth: Your ramen bowl must be deep enough to hold enough broth to keep your noodles hot and submerged.

 Authentic Japanese Ramen Bowls